Jackalgirl/documentation/scams.md

 invite job-seekers to send them a direct/private message.
 The scam will typically involve some form of credentials/identity theft, and may involve something similar to the
 [fake check](#fake-check-scam), or an "opportunity" to launder funds as a [money mule](#money-mule).

+### The Fake Conversation
+A pair of accounts, typically brand new ones, start posting a "conversation" in public.
+It may jump straight to promoting the scam, or there may be some initial entirely fake conversation happening before it gets to the promotion of the actual scam.
+Since it's usually a single scammer copying and pasting from a script, if you are around long enough, you'll see the same conversation between different accounts.
+Sometimes they will involve some outrageously silly topic (such as one of them announcing that their girlfriend won the "Swedish Rock & Roll Dance Championships") to attract attention.

 ### The Scam After
 If you have been scammed, scammers will target you for a follow-on scam by promising to hep you "recover your funds" or "recover your account".
 This will be especially effective if you have lost a large quantity of assets or the control of an important account: they will exploit your strong desire to believe that you can be made whole